You are here

 - Coming to France as a visitor (but not working) with sufficient funds to live off during your stay.

-If none of these situations apply to your case, or for more information, check the official French administration website (find more information about visas here - in French).
+If none of these situations apply to your case, or for more information, check the official French administration website (you can find more information about visas - in French).

 Working in France